trinodb/trino/docs/src/main/sphinx/functions/qdigest.rst

 =========================
-Quantile Digest Functions
+Quantile digest functions
 =========================

-Data Structures
+Data structures
 ---------------

 A quantile digest is a data sketch which stores approximate percentile